nprithviraj24/face-hallucination/CycleGAN-with-EDSR/README.md

  Note: Using conventional loss function Without Spectral Normalisation: LS Loss.

-#### IMP: We have to adjust optimizers accordingly, if we want to use to use different Discriminators.
+#### Imp. - We have to adjust optimizers accordingly, if we want to use different Discriminators.

 #### Generators:
 - Still looking for good G-Two network.